 UPDATE 26TH OF MARCH: During the curfew, the supermarkets, groceries, pharmacies and bakeries are open (except the ones located inside the shopping centres).

-An Ultimate Guide for supermarkets and groceries in Hurghada Egypt.
+A Guide for supermarkets and groceries in Hurghada Egypt.

 Automatic translations are available for the languages below.
 Click the flag to translate.
 If you wish more language option, leave a comment!
 Choose English to read the original article.